| |

 Two times winner of the Malta Journalism Award, Pierre J. Mejlak

-worked as a journalist from 1999 to 2005.
-He was a BBC correspondent,
+worked as a journalist and radio producer from 1999 to 2005.
+He

-In 2004 he left Malta to Brussels, where he works in corporate communication.
+newspapers.
+In 2004 he left Malta to Brussels, where he still lives.

 |